lucydot/lucydot.github.io/content/teaching.md

 +++

-I currently teach two undergraduate courses in Programming and Computational Physics, one of which I also use at the graduate level as an Introductory Programming course (Python for the physical sciences).
+I currently teach three undergraduate courses in Programming and Computational Physics, one of which I also use at the graduate level as an Introductory Programming course (Python for the physical sciences).
 I am also developing a Github-based checklist tool for educators called [ChooChoo](https://github.com/lucydot/choochoo).

 My teaching materials are below, and I strongly welcome *any* feedback - thoughts, comments, questions.
 If you use any of these materials I'd love to [hear from you](https://lucydot.github.io/about/).